spatialos/gdk-for-unity/docs/modules/player-lifecycle/heartbeating.md

 <%(TOC)%>
 # Heartbeating

-Heartbeating is a technique used to regularly checking-in on the health of connected client-workers and ensuring that unresponsive or disconnected clients are periodically removed from the game world.
+Heartbeating is a technique used to ensure that client-workers are still connected.
+Unresponsive or disconnected clients are periodically removed from the game world.

 ## Why is it useful?

-Client-workers typically create a new Player entity at some point after connecting to SpatialOS.
-Without the heartbeats, this Player entity would simply exist in the world forever as client-workers would create a different, new Player entity on each new connection.
+Client-workers typically create a new player entity at some point after connecting to SpatialOS.
+Without the heartbeats, it is impossible for a server-worker to tell whether the client-worker is still connected and responsive.

-By introducing heartbeats, we can ensure that a Player entity corresponding to a disconnected or unresponsive client-worker is deleted from the world.
+By introducing heartbeats, we ensure that a player entity belonging to a disconnected or unresponsive client-worker is deleted from the world.
 This assures us that, in a stable deployment, the number of Player entities in a world is equal to the number of client-workers connected.

 ## How does it work?

-Generally, a server sends a heartbeat request at regular intervals to clients.
-If the server continually receives failures or is unable to get a response back from a client, the server will assume the client has disconnected.
-The server then deletes the Player associated with that client.
+A server sends a heartbeat request at regular intervals to the clients.
+If the server continually receives failures or the request times out, the server assumes that the client has disconnected.
+The server then deletes the player associated with that client.

 ## How is it implemented in the GDK?